 Main Check to make this surface configuration the currently displayed one.

-Inflated

-White

-Pial

-Original

-2.14 Overlay layer

-Overlay Layer 1-5 Check to make this overlay layer the currently displayed one.

-2.15 Tools

-Save Point Saves the current cursor so that tksurfer or tkmedit can use its Goto Saved

-Point function to go to that point.

-Goto Saved Point Sets the cursor to the one last saved in tksurfer or tkmedit for this subject.

-Run Script...
-Executes a tcl script.
+Inflated White Pial Original 2.14 Overlag y layer Overlay L ayer 1-5 C check to make this overlay layer the currently displayed one.
+2.15 Tools Save Point t Saves the current cursor so that tksurfer or tkmedit can use its Goto Saved Point function to go to that point.
+Goto Save d Point Sets the cursor to the one last saved in tksurfer or tkmedit for this subject.
+Run Scrip t Executes a tcl script.
 Cut Line Calculates a line between marked vertices and cuts the vertices in that line.

-Cut Closed Line Same as above, but closes the line between the first and last marked vertex.
+Cut Close d Line Same as above, but closes the line between the first and last marked vertex.
 Cut Plane Requires exactly four vertices to be marked.
 Cuts the surface but not in the plane defined by the four vertices.

 Cut Area Requires one marked vertex and two incontiguous surface areas.
 Cuts the area that the marked vertex is not in.
 Clear Cuts Removes all cut vertex, restoring the surface to whole.

-Send to Subject...
-Same as Save Point, but allows you to enter a subject name explicitly.

-Write Decimation...
-Not functional, reserved for future upgrade.

-Write Dipoles...
-Writes a file containing the dipole values at each vertex.

-Set Background Midpoint to Average

-In the curvature colorscale, sets the point at which red transitions to green to the mean curvature across the whole surface, making the data more interpretable.
+Send to Subject Same as Save Point, but allows you to enter a subject name explicitly.
+Write Decimation Not functional, reserved for future upgrade.
+Write Dipoles Writes a file containing the dipole values at each vertex.
+Set Background Midpoint to Average In the curvature colorscale, sets the point at which red transitions to green to the mean curvature across the whole surface, making the data more interpretable.
 Fill Stats Marks vertices based on the overlay values surrounding the cursor.

-Fill Curvature

-Marks the region around each selected vertex that has a similar curvature to that of the selected curvature.
+Fill Curvature Marks the region around each selected vertex that has a similar curvature to that of the selected curvature.
 Used for labeling anatomical regions.

-Smooth...
-Iteratively smooths scalar for a user-selected number of iterations.
+Smooth Iteratively smooths scalar for a user-selected number of iterations.
 Equivalent to convolving with a surface-based gaussian.

-Inflate....
-Applies the inflation force for a user-specified number of iterations, to smooth the surface.

-Intended for use by those who know the internal data structure of the surface.
+Inflate Applies the inflation force for a user-specified number of iterations, to smooth the surface.
+Swap Surface Fields Intended for use by those who know the internal data structure of the surface.
 Opens a dialog box allowing you to specify two surface vertex fields to swap.
 Clear Curvature Sets the curvature value at each vertex to 0.

-Graph Marked Vertices Avg

-Swap Surface Fields...

-Graphs the average of marked vertices in the time course.
+Graph Marked Vertices Avg Graphs the average of marked vertices in the time course.
 Graph Label Avg Graphs the average of a label in the time course.

-Save Graph to Postscript File

-Saves the contents of the time course graph to a Postscript file.

-Save RGB As...
-Saves the contents of the Display window to an RGB file.
+Save Graph to Postscript File Saves the contents of the time course graph to a Postscript file.
+Save RGB As Saves the contents of the Display window to an RGB file.

+top

 - 1. anatomically derived defect

 - 2. artifact

 - 3. average convexity

 - 4. brain volume

 - 5. canonical surface

 - 6. conversion/averaging

 - 7. COR files

 - 8. Euler number

 - 9. filled volume

 - 10. flattening

 - 11. gyrus

-- 12. inflated surface

-- 13. inflation

-- 14. intensity

-- 15. label

-- 16. morphing

-- 17. morphometrics

-- 18. motion correction

-- 19. MRI volume

-- 20. orig volume

-- 21. orig surface

-- 22. pial

-- 23. pial surface

-- 24. region growing process

-- 25. RF-field inhomogeneities

-- 26. segmentation

-- 27. smoothing

-- 28. smoothwm surface

-- 29. sulcus

-- 30. supertessellated icosahedron

-- 31. T1

-- 32. T1 volume

-- 33. T1 Weighted Image

-- 34. T2 Weighted Image

-- 35. T2

-- 36. Talairach coordinate

-- 37. tessellation

-- 38. topology

-- 39. topological defect

-- 40. volume

-- 41. voxel

-- 42. white surface

-- 43. wm volume

-anatomically derived defect
+- 12. hypointensities (wm)

+- 13. hypointensities (non-wm)

+- 14. inflated surface

+- 15. inflation

+- 16. intensity

+- 17. label

+- 18. morphing

+- 19. morphometrics

+- 20. motion correction

+- 21. MRI volume

+- 22. orig volume

+- 23. orig surface

+- 24. pial

+- 25. pial surface

+- 26. region growing process

+- 27. RF-field inhomogeneities

+- 28. segmentation

+- 29. smoothing

+- 30. smoothwm surface

+- 31. sulcus

+- 32. supertessellated icosahedron

+- 33. T1

+- 34. T1 volume

+- 35. T1 Weighted Image

+- 36. T2 Weighted Image

+- 37. T2

+- 38. Talairach coordinate

+- 39. tessellation

+- 40. topology

+- 41. topological defect

+- 42. volume

+- 43. voxel

+- 44. white surface

+- 45. wm volume

+1. anatomically derived defect

 • A topological defect in the cortical surface that arises from a feature of normal neuroanatomy to be distinguished from defects arising entirely from segmentation errors.
-See topological defect artifact average convexity brain volume
+See topological defect